Xeway/ERC/README.md

 **Type: `uint256`**

 Premium price is the price that option buyer has to pay to option seller to compensate for the risk that the seller takes for issuing the option.
-Option premium changes depending on various factors, most important ones being the volatility of the underlying token, strike price and the time left for exercising the options.
+Option premium changes depending on various factors, most important ones being the volatility of the underlying token, strike price and the time left for exercising the option.

-**Note that the premium price is set for exercising the total `amount` of options.
+**Note that the premium price is set for exercising the total `amount` of the issuance.
 The buyer MAY be able to buy only fraction of the option tokens and the paid premium price must be adjusted by the contract to reflect it.**

 > Be aware of token decimals!